APPLICATION DEADLINE: August 15

-ALERT: Atlas Network is excited to announce that it has launched a new applications portal where organizations can apply for grants.
+ALERT: Atlas Network uses an applications portal where organizations can apply for grants.
 When you click "Apply," you'll be directed to a page where you will be asked to create an account in the applications portal before you are able to submit an application for this grant opportunity.
 Direct any questions to Casey.Pifer@AtlasNetwork.org.

 As part of the Doing Development Differently Campaign, Atlas Network invites its partners to apply for the Joining Up to Minimize Poverty (JUMP) grants.